 5. Prefer Day Camping

-Camping is the best way to have physical exercise for the body, relax your mind, and have some fun too.
-Given that the pandemic has not fully subsided yet, those who wish to take extra precautionary measures can opt for the day camping.
+Camping is the best way to have a physical exercise for the body, relax your mind, and have some fun too.
+Given that the pandemic has not fully subsided yet, those who wish to take extra precautionary measures can opt for a day camping.
 You go to a nearby campsite early in the morning and have all the fun during the day, and come back home at night.
-It prevents you from having showers, having outside food, etc. In this way, you could reduce the screen time for children and adults.
+It prevents you from having showers, having outside food, etc. In this way, you could reduce screen time for children and adults.